On the origin of V-shaped polarisation spectra in molecular clouds: Numerical models

 and

-\end{strip} Here, $I_\textrm{1-phase}$ and $I_\textrm{pol, \, 1-phase}$ are the intensities originating from the first phase given by Eqs.~\ref{eq:I} and~\ref{eq:Ipol}.
-In order to keep the number of free parameters at a reasonable level, we use the same values for $a_\textrm{min}$, $a_\textrm{max}$, $a_\textrm{al,min}$ and $a_\textrm{al,max}$ as before, unless stated otherwise.
-We also assume that the emission is optically thin and thus it is of no relevance whether phase 2 is located in front or behind phase 1 (as seen from the observer).
+Here, $I_\textrm{1-phase}$ and $I_\textrm{pol, \, 1-phase}$ are the intensities originating from the first phase given by Eqs.~\ref{eq:I} and~\ref{eq:Ipol}.
+In order to keep the number of free parameters at a reasonable level, we use the same values for $a_\textrm{min}$ and $a_\textrm{max}$ as in the first phase.
+In contrast to that, the minimal and maximum aligned grain sizes $a_\textrm{al, min, phase 2}$ and $a_\textrm{al, max, phase 2}$ can differ from their corresponding values in the first phase, given the different physical conditions.
+Using POLARIS, these differences between the two phases will automatically be accounted for.
+If we assume that the emission is optically thin, it is of no relevance whether phase 2 is located in front or behind phase 1 (as seen from the observer).
 We note that this model could in principle be extended to contain $N$ independent phases along the line of sight as long as the optically-thin assumption holds.

 Finally, the wavelength-dependent polarisation degree is given by

 Note that we have dropped the subscript "1/2-phase" as the formula applies accordingly to both the one- and two-phase model.